graalvm/graalvm-demos/micronaut-webapp/README.md

 ### Load tests

 A project containing JMeter load tests.
-Currently the load test apply traffic on the `todo-service` only.
+Currently, the load tests are applied on the `todo-service` only.

 ## Building